 The pitchers have come at a rate of roughly one per month, and this is the first one with a perfectly flared opening.
 Everything on it is elegance and subtlety, from the shape to the colors down to the tiny hairs.
 Heliamphora are definitely a class of their own.
 I think I will have to make room for another one. 😀

 The little plant arrived in July 2017, with at least five short but fleshy roots and a couple of juvenile pitchers.
 A year after, it has settled, and is making a new pitcher every month.
-I’m waiting for the first adult one.
+I’m waiting for the first mature one.

 *Looking out over the forest towards Cerro Avispa our furthest (on the return journey through 8,600 sq miles of pristine forest – no people at all), and Cerro de Neblina (2,994 m – the double peak in the right pan of the video) from a rock outcrop on the Rio Yatua, just before sunrise.